SadKirK/kendo-ui-boilerplates/core-jquery/readme.md

 $ git clone https://github.com/kendo-labs/kendo-ui-boilerplates.git
 ```

-Select the boilerplate, from the directory you just downloaded or cloned, and `cd` into that directory from a terminal.
+Select the boilerplate you'd like to use from the directory you just downloaded or cloned and `cd` into that directory from a terminal.

 Then run the following commands from the directory of the boilerplate you selected: